docker-archive/hybrid-app/README.md

 ## Java and .Net Core Application

-In this scenario, we'll reuse the java_web:2 container and build a new image of the REST microservice using DotNet Core which runs in a Linux container.
+In this scenario, we'll reuse the java_web:2 container and build a new image of the REST microservice using .Net Core which runs in a Linux container.

-To build the the DotNet Core microservice:
+To build the the .Net Core microservice:
 ```
 $ cd ./dotnet-api
 $ docker image build -t dotnet_api:core .